Concealed shoes: Location of finds

 An analysis of the Concealed Shoe Index maintained by Northampton Museum, conducted by June Swann and published in 1996, reveals that the most common place of concealment is the chimney, fireplace or hearth (26.2 per cent), followed by under the floor or above the ceiling (22.9 per cent), and almost as many concealed in the roof.
 Shoes have also been found around doors and windows, under the stairs, and among the foundations.

 Concealed shoes have been discovered in many types of building: country cottages, town houses, manor houses, hospitals, workhouses, factories, public houses, and two Oxford colleges, St John's and Queen's.
 They have even been found in ecclesiastical buildings, including a Benedictine monastery in Germany and a Baptist church in Cheshire, England.

 The earliest concealed shoe yet reported was discovered behind the choirstalls in Winchester Cathedral, which were installed in 1308.

 Characteristics

 Most of the concealed shoes found to date are made of leather, but wooden clogs and rubber galoshes have also been reported, among others.
 The overwhelming majority (almost 98 per cent) have been worn, and many show signs of repair.
-All ages are represented in the shoe sizes, from babies to adults, but there is little difference in the ratio of adult male to female shoes, at 21.5 per cent and 26.5 per cent respectively.
+All ages are represented in the shoe sizes, from babies to adults.
+There is little difference in the ratio of adult male to female shoes, at 21.5 per cent and 26.5 per cent respectively.
 Most finds are of single shoes, but some pairs have also been discovered.
 About half of the shoes so far discovered belonged to children.

 Apart from their significance to folklore, concealed shoes give an important insight into what ordinary people have historically worn on their feet.